Ethiopia: Govt shoots down plane headed to Tigray, Guterres urges cessation of hostilities | Africanews

 Ethiopia

+The Ethiopian army announced on Wednesday that it had shot down a plane loaded with weapons destined for the Tigray rebels, which had "violated Ethiopian airspace" after flying over Sudan, the official Ethiopian news agency ENA reported, citing a senior officer.

+"The plane that violated our airspace from Sudan (...) and which aimed to supply weapons to the terrorist group was shot down by our air force," ENA said, quoting General Tesfaye Ayalew, who did not specify the origin of the aircraft or the date on which it was shot down.

-Fighting resumed on Wednesday in northern Ethiopia, in border areas of the Tigray region, with Tigrayan rebels and the federal government blaming each other for breaking a five-month truce.
+Fighting resumed on Wednesday in border areas of the Tigray region, with Tigrayan rebels and the federal government blaming each other for breaking a five-month truce.

 The rebel authorities in Tigray initially accused the federal Ethiopian army of having launched a "large-scale offensive" against their positions, before the Ethiopian government accused them of having "broken" the truce.